 - For the reception area, place navy or black couches and armchairs against walls painted in your company colors.
-Make sure couches and armchairs face each other to create an inviting work space.
+Make sure couches and armchairs face each other versus the reception desk to create a more inviting work space.

 - For the lounge area, place laidback deep gray or blue armchairs around an oval, angle-leg coffee table to encourage relaxation, conversation, and shared snacks.

 - For the conference room, place black leather highback conference chairs around a glossy wooden table for a sleek, professional look that invites discussion and collaboration.

 Juniper: Full Service Solutions for All Your Workplace Needs